Ghazal 101, Verse 8

 SETS == HUMOR; OPPOSITES; WORDPLAY

-We know that the beloved has no mouth; for further discussion of this fascinating piece of ghazal biology, see {91,4}.
+We know that the beloved has no mouth; for further discussion of this fascinating piece of ghazal physiology, see {91,4}.
 This verse plays on that basic truth with exceptional complexity.
-Consider the paradoxical thrust of the first line: through negation, affirmation drips.
-Its wild abstraction is energized by the weird idea of affirmation/proof as something that can 'drip' or 'ooze'.
-It's impossible to figure it out until we know the second line (which of course, under mushairah conditions, would be only after a tantalizing delay).
+Consider the paradoxical thrust of the first line: from negation, affirmation exudes.
+The line's wild abstractness is energized by the weird idea of affirmation/proof as something that can 'drip' or 'ooze' (see the definition above).
+It's impossible to figure this out until we know the second line (which of course, under mushairah performance conditions, would be only after a tantalizing delay).
 Even when we do hear the second line, it's not easy to put the whole thing together.
 Here are two wonderfully contradictory possibilities:

-=Even as she negates everything, that affirms/proves that she has 'no' instead of a mouth
+=She denies/negates everything; that affirms/proves that she has 'No' instead of a mouth.

-=Even as she says 'no' to everything, that affirms/proves that she has (some kind of) a mouth
+=She says 'No' to everything; that affirms/proves that she has (some kind of) a mouth.

 Moreover, there's lovely wordplay.
-Despite Nazm's snide remark, the classic double meaning of goyaa -- both 'speaking' and 'as if'-- has surely never been used to better advantage; for more on this, see {5,1}.
-The word taraavish is also amusingly apt: it's easy to imagine that something can 'come from' from a mouth by dripping, exuding, etc. And if that something is as abstract as 'affirmation/proof', the effect is still more piquant.
-(It reminds me of the even more extreme {17,2}, in which 'desertness' is what drips.)
+Despite Nazm's snide remark, the classic double meaning of goyaa -- both 'speaking' and 'so to speak, as if'-- has surely never been used to better advantage; for more on this, see {5,1}.
+The word taraavish is also amusing: we can well imagine that something can drip, exude, etc. from a mouth.
+And if that something is as abstract as 'affirmation/proof', the effect is still more piquant.
+(Compare the even more extreme {17,2}, in which 'desertness' is what drips.)

 There's also the small clever pleasure of jaa-e -- literally, 'in the place of'-- where we would expect the usual bajaa))e, 'instead of'.
 The beloved doesn't just have 'no' instead of a mouth in some abstract sense, she literally has a 'no' on her face in the place where a mouth would be.
 And the 'no' issues itself forth as a (constantly repeated) word, so doesn't that mean the 'no' acts as a kind of mouth?
 There's an extra degree of realness here-- our imaginations are pushed closer to somehow envisioning her ravishing little face, with its rosy cheeks and that blank space of the nonexistent mouth between them, which of course isn't really empty because it contains 'no' where the mouth would be.